I'm a Man, and I Commit to Making Sure All My Sexual Encounters Are Fully Consensual

 Or maybe we think she might be “playing hard to get,” in which case we convince ourselves that deep down, she really “wants it,” that her “no” is just some “game” she’s playing, and that her “real” yes will come around in due time if we just keep making our desires and intentions known again and again.
 Or, we keep pressuring because we’re afraid to find out that she “just doesn’t feel that way" about us--and we just can’t bear one more rejection, and don’t want to hear it.

-I’ve been that guy--the guy that kept pressuring and pressuring.
+I’ve been that guy.
+I've been the guy that kept pressuring and pestering for sex while on dates.
 I regret it deeply.
 I will not be that guy anymore.

 Signing this pledge is a commitment to not being “that guy” in the future.